 Rochel (Rose) Wolfe née Berman was born on March 15, 1918, in Novogrudok, Poland (now Belarus).
 There was a thriving Jewish population in Novogrudok of 6,500.
 Jews comprised half of the town’s population.

-Rochel (Rose) Berman Wolfe was born on March 15, 1918, in Novogrudok, Poland, to Reuben and Sarah Berman.
-Rochel was eighteen months old when her mother died and only knew her stepmother, Rivka, whom her father married a year later.
-Rochel grew up with seven siblings: Zisel, Avram, Gershon, Meir, Bella, Rivka, and Raisl.
-They were a close-knit, generous family who welcomed anyone into their home.
-There was always a place to sleep and a chair at the table at the Berman house for those in need.
+Rochel was the daughter of Rueven and Sarah Berman.
+She was eighteen months old when her mother passed away and only knew her stepmother, Rivka, whom her father married a year later.
+Rochel grew up in a blended family with seven siblings: Zisel, Avram, Gershon, Meir, Bella, Rivka, and Raisl.
+They were a close-knit, generous family.
+In the Berman home, there was always a chair at the dinner table and a place to sleep for anyone in need.

-Rochel and Chaim immigrated to Canada, arriving in Halifax, Nova Scotia, on February 13, 1948.
-They settled in Toronto, where Rochel worked in a factory and later ran a clothing store with her husband.
-Here she also adopted the English name Rose.
-It was a difficult life, and they worked hard, but Rochel felt great happiness at the birth of her sons, Martin and Ralph.
+Rochel and Chaim immigrated to Canada and arrived in Halifax, Nova Scotia, on February 13, 1948.
+They settled in Toronto, where Rochel initially worked in a factory and later managed a clothing store with her husband.
+She adopted the English name, Rose.
+It was a difficult and challenging life.
+She worked hard, not only looking after her family but working in the store and sewing late into the night.
+Rochel felt great happiness at the birth of her sons, Martin and Ralph.